The 18th &

 1848.
 Coming from Steiermark general Nugent crossed the border to the Slovene

 Raba Region in December 1848, and it came under his military administrations.
+In

-revolution against Habsburg (1848-1849) the Catholic Slovenes of the Raba
+against Habsburg (1848-1849) the Catholic Slovenes of the Raba Region sided

 that time, the reasoning that the inhabitants of the Raba Region were not